-Although it might sound like a kitschy feature, infrared grilling can significantly change the way you cook.
+Backyard chefs will love perfecting their craft on an infrared grill.
+This grilling technology can significantly change the way you cook.
 Is it the right grill for you, though?

-With this guide, we’ll help you determine whether an infrared grill is something your outdoor kitchen needs or not.
+With this guide, we’ll help you determine whether infrared grilling is something that will enhance your outdoor cooking.

 What Is the Difference Between Infrared Grills and Regular Gas Grills?